Veterinary guidelines for hip and elbow certification

-Once the radiographs have been taken successfully, the veterinarian forwards these as well as the signed application form with the declaration by the owner and veterinarian as well as a copy of the dog’s registration certificate to the scrutineer of choice with the appropriate fee.
+Once the radiographs have been taken, the veterinarian forwards them together with the application form including the signed declaration of the owner and veterinarian and copy of the dog’s registration certificate, to the scrutineer of choice with the applicable fee.

 Please note that the radiographs remain the property of the practice that made them and have to be kept by that practice for 3 years.
 Digital images are also kept by the veterinarian for 3 years.

 Click here to view the list of SAVA & KUSA HD & ED Scrutineers

 The owner has the right to appeal the result of a HD or ED grade given by a scrutineer.
 A second opinion may only be attained if specific conditions are met.
 Click here to download the appeals procedure guidelines.